bionanotechie/Genome-Assembly-Bacterial/README.md

 ## Step 1:

-## Step 2: Assembly with Kraken and MaSuRCA
+## Step 2: Assembly with Falcon, Kraken and MaSuRCA

+<a name="falcon"></a>
+### Assembly with Falcon

+Falcon is another de novo assembler which is used for PacBio Long Read data.

+Falcon has 3 inputs:
+- your PacBio data in fasta format (can be one or many files),
+- a text file telling FALCON where to find your fasta files,
+- and a configuration file

+**Running Falcon**

+To run Flye run falcon.sh located in the hybrid assembly directory.